Fitness For Duty

 The Fit For Duty program is designed to provide the employee with the help and support necessary to be at work and perform their duties in safe and acceptable manner.
 Occasionally however, the circumstances which led to the initial referral may return and based on the stipulations of the Return To Work Agreement an option may be to remove the employee from duty and refer them back to the EAP.
 If a referral back to the EAP is needed:

-The Agency HR Director should contact the Vice President of Clinical Services at Alternatives EAP (the EAP vendor) at 816-753-8283 with the pertinent background information.
+The Agency HR Director should contact ComPsych (the EAP Vendor) at 1-888-275-1205 (option 7) with the pertinent background information.

 The Agency HR Director should relieve the employee from duty and instruct the employee to call the EAP within 24 hours to make an appointment.
 The employee may use their accumulated sick leave, vacation leave, or be placed on leave without pay.
 However, administrative leave with pay was extended initially for the first Fit for Duty situation and is not granted/authorized a second time.
 The Agency HR Director should inform the employee that they cannot return to work without the approval of the Agency HR Director in consultation with the EAP.
 The EAP will notify the Agency HR Director if the employee has not contacted the EAPwithin the 24 hour time frame.